surifirstpin/biplus_documentation/docs/SQL Runner FLD.md

 > **Note :** SQL runner can fetch a maximum limit of 5000 records only.

-To Find a specific value from the data retreived click on  f
-   - From the data retrieved to view the particular field value click **Find** option available in the field column header drop-down list.
+To view a specific value from the data retrieved, use **Find** option available in the field column header drop-down list.

     -  To group the data retrieved click on **Group** option available in drop down list of column header similarly, or else,